Welcome – About Dr. Charles Parker

 - Working as Chief Psychiatrist with Dr. Daniel Amen in Washington DC [’03 – ’07] provided stimulating connections with a variety of forward-thinking, data-driven mind science colleagues.
 I’m grateful for that time with our terrific DC team, those most interesting and unique clients, and the many years of working partnership with Daniel.
 He’s right: brain evidence changes the rules.
 Amen’s passionate search for evidence changed my professional life.

-- Today improved clinical evidence from remarkable laboratory assessments, learned through my most helpful work with Dr. Bill Walsh at the Walsh Research Institute, takes everyday mind inquires down to a molecular level.
-Bill is a brilliant yet humble guy, a remarkable researcher with surprisingly accurate data, who daily contributes to the evolution of global psychiatric practices.
-Dr. Walsh’s introductory Special Interview on Methylation [1 of 3] is here on CBJ at this link.
+- Today improved clinical evidence from remarkable laboratory assessments, learned through my most valuable work with Dr. Bill Walsh at the Walsh Research Institute, takes everyday mind inquires down to a molecular level.
+Bill is a brilliant yet humble guy, a remarkable researcher with surprisingly accurate biomedical/molecular data, who daily contributes to the necessary evolution of global psychiatric practices.
+Dr. Walsh’s first Special Interview on Methylation [1 of 3] is here on CBJ at this link.

 A long habit of not thinking a thing wrong gives it a superficial appearance of being right.